Tanishk0001/EZ_d/README.md

-# 🧠 GenAI Smart Research Summarizer
+# 🧠 Smart AI Research Summarizer

 An AI-powered assistant to read, understand, summarize, and quiz you on uploaded documents (PDF/TXT).
 Built for the EZ Works GenAI Internship Assignment.